mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 * Get it running in PyCharm

-* Figure out how to extend the code to draw more than three circles hint - you can think about populating drawList, and then looping over drawList, something like:
+* Figure out how to extend the code to draw more than three circles
+*
+    here's a hint - think about populating drawList, and then looping over drawList, something like:
 ```
     for element in drawList:
         glColor3f(1,1,0)